Skip to main content

 Year 3

-Machine learning and artificial intelligence is at the core of modern industries.
-The unit will first introduce you to interactive concepts in machine learning and AI.
-You will then examine more complex intelligent systems design, including Neural Networks, reinforcement learning and other critical techniques.
+Machine learning and Artificial Intelligence is at the core of modern industries.
+This unit will first introduce you to interactive concepts in machine learning and AI.
+You will then examine more complex intelligent systems design, including neural networks, reinforcement learning and other critical techniques.

-This unit will build upon your understanding of contemporary data security methods.
-You will be taught to use techniques including static program analysis, threat analysis and tools such to analyse security risks in online applications.
+This unit will build on your understanding of contemporary data security methods.
+You will be taught to use techniques including static program analysis and threat analysis.
+You will also use tools to analyse security risks in online applications.

 During this unit, you will learn advanced approaches to product development including project management skills, time cost analysis estimation, product architecture and testing procedures.

-In this unit, you will consider and reflect on critical approaches to technology development, building on the design ethics work delivered throughout the course so far.
-You will be encouraged to apply these techniques to your final year projects, exploring how you have applied your knowledge of computing ethics in your work.
+In this unit, you will consider and reflect on critical approaches to technology development, particularly as they pertain to data science and AI, building on the design ethics work delivered throughout the course so far.
+You will be encouraged to apply these techniques to your Final Year Project, exploring how you have applied your knowledge of computing ethics in your work.

 This will be your final thesis project, where you will demonstrate your skills and understanding of a range of creative computing methods and approaches including statistical methods, software engineering, data visualisation, machine learning and AI, data security, and other essential topics in the discipline.